-Rhode Islanders Capture Light In Sky
+Rhode Islanders capture light in sky

-EAST PROVIDECE, R.I.
-(WPRI) — From North Kingstown, to Barrington, many 12 News viewers are capturing a beam of light moving through the sky Saturday.
+EAST PROVIDENCE, R.I.
+(WPRI) — From North Kingstown to Barrington, many 12 News viewers captured a beam of light moving through the sky Saturday evening.

-Viewers started sending in reports after noticing the display around 7:45pm tonight.
+Viewers started sending in reports after noticing the display around 7:45 p.m.

-The light in the sky is being described as something that looks like a meteor or a comet.

-A quick search shows that people in Delaware and other states have spotted this too.
+The light in the sky is described as something that looks like a meteor or a comet.
+A quick search shwed that people in other states have spotted it as well.

-Initial reports state this could be linked to a Space X launch.
+It was soon later confirmed to be a Space X rocket launch.

 We will continue updating this story as we learn more information.